Hope Flying Dutchmen football, 1970–1979: 1974

 The 1974 Hope Flying Dutchmen football team represented Hope College during the 1974 NCAA Division II football season.
 In their fifth year under head coach Ray Smith, the Flying Dutchmen compiled a 8–1 record (4–1 in conference games) and finished in second place in the MIAA.
 The team played its home games at Riverview Park in Holland, Michigan.

 1975

 The 1975 Hope Flying Dutchmen football team represented Hope College of Holland, Michigan, during the 1975 NCAA Division II football season.
 In their sixth year under head coach Ray Smith, the Flying Dutchmen compiled a 8–0–1 record (4–0–1 in conference games) and won the MIAA championship.
-It was the first undefeate season in hope football history and set school records with 271 points scored and 37 touchdowns.
-The tem was rnaked sixth in the NCAA Division III Small College poll.
+It was the first undefeated season in Hope football history and set school records with 271 points scored and 37 touchdowns.
+The team was ranked sixth in the NCAA Division III Small College poll.

 Quarterback Tim Van Heest was selected as the most valuable player in the MIAA.
 Eight Hope layers received first-team all-conference honors: Van Heest, Bob Les, Craig Van Tuinen, Rick McClouth, Len Fazio, Dave De Waan, Dewey Thompson, and Bill Blacquire.